Uditkishore/Github_Profile/README.md

 🧠 I'm currently learning full-stack web developement ...

-👯‍♀️ I'm looking to collaborate on team as wel as open source ...
+👯‍♀️ I'm looking to collaborate on team as well as open source ...

 🤔 I'm looking for a right career where I can build amazing things ...